fullptr/anzu/README.md

 * Variables:
     * Declare with `:=` operator: `x := 5`.
     * Assign to existing variable with `=` operator: `x = 6`.

+* References:
+    * Similar to references in C++; cannot be rebound to different objects.
+Used to create aliases to existing objects and use simpler value syntax instead of pointer syntax.
+Soon these types will not be spellable directly and won't appear in the language; they will instead be used to implement nicer syntax across the language.
+A good example of this is the for-loop: the variable representing the current element is a reference, but you can treat it as if it's the original object itself.
+    * Will soon add `alias` as a keyword for creating alises of objects, as well as `read`, `mut` and `copy` as specifiers for functions arguments, which will use references where appropriate.

 * Comments using `#` symbol.